 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), which requires the recognition of assets and liabilities arising from lease transactions on the balance sheet and will also require significant additional disclosures about the amount, timing, and uncertainty of cash flows from leases.
 Substantially all leases, including current operating leases, will be recognized by lessees on their balance sheet as a lease asset for its right to use the underlying asset and a lease liability for the corresponding lease obligation.
-The transition approaches available under the new guidance are pending finalization.
 For public business entities, the standard is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
 Early application is permitted for all entities.
-We have commenced our implementation efforts, which have focused on considerations for external consultation and development of a project plan.
-We are currently evaluating the impact of ASU 2016-02 on our consolidated financial statements and related disclosures, including the increase in the assets and liabilities on our balance sheet, and the impact on our current lease portfolio from both a lessor and lessee perspective.
-To facilitate this, we have sufficient time and resources to complete our implementation efforts no later than the first quarter of fiscal 2019.
+ASU 2016-02 initially required entities to adopt the standard using a modified retrospective transition method.
+In July 2018, the FASB issued certain updates including ASU 2018-11, Leases (Topic 842) Targeted Improvements, which provide transition practical expedients allowing companies to adopt the new standard with a cumulative effect adjustment as of the beginning of the year of adoption with prior year comparative financial information and disclosures remaining as previously reported.
+We are currently evaluating the optional transition practical expedients, as well as the impact of the new guidance on our consolidated financial statements and related disclosures, including the increase in the assets and liabilities on our balance sheet, and the impact on our current lease portfolio from both a lessor and lessee perspective.
+To facilitate this, we are utilizing a comprehensive approach to review our lease portfolio, as well as assessing system requirements and control implications.
+We believe that we have sufficient time and resources to complete our implementation efforts no later than the first quarter of fiscal 2019.